 This is a planning document to promote the sustainable management of the natural and physical resources of the district, pursuant to the provisions of the Resource Management Act 1991.
-The Council commenced a review of the District Plan via a resolution at the meeting held on 17 April 2014.
-As of early 2020, Stage 3 of the review is being worked through.
+The Council commenced a review in 2015 of the District Plan via a resolution at the meeting held on 17 April 2014.
+As of the end of 2022, Stages 1, 2 and 3 have worked through the Council hearing process, with a number of appeals yet to be resolved in the Environment Court.
+A number of discrete changes are being processed as part of Stage 4; these will be the subject of Council hearings during 2023.